 A stretch collar such as the one we are creating is intended to be the same as or slightly smaller than the wearer's neck so as to form around it snugly.

-N.B.- Coinciding with the recommendation to build a muslin mock-up of any tunic before cutting good uniform fabric, you should absolutely install a test collar into your mock-up, but using your actual collar fabric to see if it fits the way you intend.
+N.B.- Coinciding with the recommendation to always build a muslin before cutting good uniform fabric, you should certainly install a test collar into your mock-up, but using your actual collar fabric to see if it fits the way you intend.
 Even a half-metre of fabric will yield numerous collars, so there should be plenty to spare.

 Original Collar Pattern Piece